 - BeoVision 11-x, 12, 14, Avant & Avant NG series, Horizon

 - Advanced Sound System for the Audi A8 (Gen. 1)

 - Sound System for the Audi R8 (Gen. 1)

 - BeoLit 12

 - BeoPlay A3 and A9

-He is the inventor of the Adaptive Sound Technology (AST) system in the BeoSystem 3 and the True Image upmixing algorithm in the BeoSystem 4, as well as the signal flow designer for the audio processing in the BeoVision 11, 14 & Avant series.
-He also wrote the Technical Sound Guide advanced user manuals for the BeoVision televisions and the BeoLab 90 available on the B&O website.
+He is the inventor of the Adaptive Sound Technology (AST) system in the BeoSystem 3 and the True Image upmixing algorithm in Bang & Olufsen televisions, as well as the signal flow designer for the audio processing in the BeoVision 11, 14 & Avant series.
+He also wrote the Technical Sound Guide advanced user manuals for the BeoVision televisions and the BeoLab 90 & 50, available on the B&O website.

-In addition, Geoff is also continually writing a textbook on sound recording which is available at his website at www.tonmeister.ca.
+In addition, Geoff is also continually writing a textbook on sound recording which is available (by making a donation to a charity of your choice) at his website at www.tonmeister.ca.

-In his spare time, he makes bespoke fountain pens and restores vintage pens, available through his other website at www.pm-pens.com.
+In his spare time, he makes bespoke fountain pens and restores vintage pens.

 Some additional and more detailed information can be found here: